Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 I probably could have gone anywhere for my first journey abroad and loved it.
 It was my first time to do so many things; first time to cook for myself every day, first time to be in charge of my own living expenses, first time to be away from my family for more than a week.
 In short, it was my first taste of genuine independence.

 It didn’t hurt that New Zealand, the “land of the long white cloud,” boasts some of the most dramatic and stunning landscapes I have ever seen, even after traveling to nearly 50 countries since.
 For those interested in hiking, New Zealand is a paradise.
-There are trails all over the country, ranging from easy day hikes to challenging, multi-day high mountain pass crossings, there is an excellent network of nearly 1000 huts for accommodation on many of the trails, and Lonely Planet publishes a specific guide, Hiking and Tramping in New Zealand.
+There are trails all over the country, ranging from easy day hikes to challenging, multi-day high mountain pass crossings, there is an excellent network of nearly 1000 huts for accommodation on many of the trails.

 Keep in mind too that this was ages before Lord of the Rings was filmed in New Zealand.
 It was before the time of Facebook, digital cameras, travel blogging, and smartphones.
 I had literally just gotten my first e-mail address a few years earlier, and only checked it once a week or so to let my family know I was still alive.